 Washington, D.C. — The Washington, D.C. office and the district offices of

-the Honorable Robert Wexler will continue to serve the people of the Nineteenth
+the Honorable Eric J. J. Massa will continue to serve the people of the Twenty-Ninth

-Congressional District of Florida under the supervision of the Clerk of the House
+Congressional District of New York under the supervision of the Clerk of the House

 of Representatives.
-Representative Wexler resigned from Congress on January 3, 2010.
+Representative Massa resigned from Congress on March 8, 2010.

-Staff members of Representative Wexler remain on the House payroll under the supervision
+Staff members of Representative Massa remain on the House payroll under the supervision

 of the Clerk of the House to receive and undertake constituent casework, to help